Multilingual Transcription: Transcribing Conversations Spoken in Multiple Languages

-To get started with using any of these providers, you'll need to sign up for an account, get an API key, and add it to the Recall transcription dashboard.
+To get started with using any of the Third-Party Transcription Providers, a human needs to sign up for an account from the third party transcription provider's app, get an API key, and add it to the Recall transcription dashboard.

 📘